Chief Executive Officer

 Quality & Compliance Coordinator

 I have lived in Perth my whole life, I am married and we have 2 furbabies (1 dog and 1 cat).
 I enjoy travel, making cards/scrapbooking, listening to music and spending time with friends.
 I’ve been working in the disability sector for 20 years, in a few different roles.
 I started as a volunteer carer, have worked several years in group homes and for almost 7 years as a scheduler.
 I enjoy working with people and making a positive difference in their lives.

-I was born as one of triplets in Victoria.
+I was born as one of the triplets in Victoria.
 I moved to the Gold Coast as a teenager and ended up owning my own business.
 I moved to WA in 1988.
 I worked as a chicken store manager until 2003, and then I went to work in the Frail Aged and Disability Services Sector.
-I am a father of two beautiful kids, my daughter being married with two children.
-Who would ever have guessed that being a grand dad would be so much fun?!.
+I am a father of two beautiful kids, my daughter is married with two children.
+Who would ever have guessed that being a granddad would be so much fun?!.
 When I am sitting with nothing to do, I love to do 9 letter puzzles and I’m a keen footy fan.

 “I am excited to join the Directions team in the role of OSH Coordinator, to support the organisation to improve its OSH management systems.
 I have been practicing OSH for 15 years from developing OSH systems in small business to improving complex systems in large major hazard businesses.
 My approach is very employee centred and I enjoying learning about the issues they are facing and empowering the implementation of appropriate solutions.
 A healthy and safe workforce means providing a better service to their clients.
 I also share my passion teaching university students and active in the OSH networks in WA.
 I am the Secretary at the Australian Institute of Safety and Health (WA Branch).
 I look forward to working with the passionate and experienced team at Directions. “